 Guatape is the kind of village where you could lose yourself for weeks.
 It’s peaceful, quiet and life passes at a very slow rate.
 We could spend hours sitting in the main square just watching the daily activities unfold.
 All the houses have colorful paintings and carvings on their facades.
 The facade tiles usually show a picture of the purpose of the building and it’s a fun activity to walk around town to watch them all.
 Many of the tourists in town are Medellin weekenders who come to find peace at this waterfront village.

 El Penol de Guatape is a strange looking rock next to the village.
 From the top, you get a stunning view of the region and the climb is definitely worth it.
 Although I don’t recommend doing it at noon, the hottest hour of the day.
 With its 750 steps, it’s not as high as some other popular climbs, but we definitely struggled.
-Maybe it was the burning heat or maybe it were the beers we had the day before, we gladly spend our pesos on ice cream and drinks near the top.
+Maybe it was the burning heat or maybe it was the beers we had the day before, we gladly spend our pesos on ice cream and drinks near the top.